-For the regionals and super regionals, the maximum number of individuals allowed in the dugout is 40 per institution, plus one bat handler.
+NEW FOR 2025: During all rounds of the championship, the maximum number of individuals allowed in the dugout is 45 per institution, plus one bat handler (who must be 13 years of age or older).

 An institution that is in violation of this regulation and does not conform to it promptly shall be subject to failure to follow championship procedures and/or misconduct.